Janvierscode/portfolio/projects/project2_personal_finance_dashboard.md

     *   Creating budgets and mapping transactions to categories.
     *   Basic pivot tables and charts for preliminary analysis.
 *   **Python (Optional but Recommended for deeper analysis):**
-    *   `pandas`: For robust data cleaning, transformation, and categorization logic (e.g., using rules or keywords to assign categories to transactions).
+    *   `pandas`: For robust data cleaning, transformation, and categorization logic (sing rules or keywords to assign categories to transactions).
     *   `NumPy`: For numerical calculations.
     *   `Matplotlib`/`Seaborn`: For generating custom static visualizations.
 *   **Power BI / Tableau:**